4dn-dcic/fish_omics_format/docs/source/intro.rst

 Additional tables support the integration of this core with:

 1. Supplementary Spot properties such as:
 * Quality metrics.
 * Physical coordinates placing the Spot/Trace in the context of cellular space.

 2. The results of multiplexed `RNA-FISH <https://doi.org/10.1073/pnas.1912459116>`_ experiments

-3. Supplementary data that is better captured at the global level of:
+3. Supplementary global data that is better captured at level of:

 * Trace (e.g., expression level of nascent RNA transcripts associated with a given Trace or overall localization of the Trace with respect to cellular or nuclear landmarks).
 * Cell (e.g., boundaries and volume).